edawson/gfakluge/paper/paper.md

 ---
-title: 'GFAKluge: A C++ library and command line utilities for the Graphical Fragment Assembly formats.'
+title: 'GFAKluge: A C++ library and command line utilities for the Graphical Fragment Assembly formats'
 tags:
   - GFA
   - C++